 In Australia I have lived for years with the ever present lack of rainfall.
 We have water restrictions in place and everywhere you look rivers are low and the grass is brown.
 In the year leading up to my departure we finally had some decent rain and there was green in places I hadn't seen it for years.
 Here in Japan there is water everywhere and people are rather blase about it.
 It is still perfectly acceptable to hose down hard surfaces, something which fills me with horror.
 Yet at the same time, Japan apparently imports bottled drinking water!
 You have to love the insane logic of capitalism, they probably import it from Australia!

 Nowhere have I witnessed so much water as in Nozawa Onsen in Nagano prefecture which I visited 21-23 September.
 I arrived there on Sunday afternoon and was met at the train station by Tim in the van whom I haven't seen for at least 12 years!
 He drove me up to the onsen village ski resort where they are staying and introduced me to his girlfriend Fiona.
-She was very nice and we had tea and a chat.
-Before long we headed out to find an onsen and wander around the village.
-There are numerous free onsen baths scattered about the village and we passed a few before deciding on one.

 There is a set of 'baths' outdoors which are used not for bathing but for cooking vegetables, eggs and some kind of cane that I assume was being left in the boiling hot water to steam.
 Next to the cooking baths, which are roped off with a sign 'For Villagers Only' is a small shrine at the top of a steep staircase.
 Climbing the stairs the shrine is much the same as any small Japanese shinto shrine but the view of the village was great and the trees around us were beautiful.
 Above one can see the travelator which apparently takes skiers further up the mountain.
 One of the most remarkable features of the village was the extensive drainage network that ran along every street and between almost every house.
 Everywhere you go in the village you hear the sound of running water and many of the drains are open so you can see the constant stream rushing past.